 A proximal humerus fracture

 is a crack or break in the top of your upper arm bone.
 The proximal humerus is one of the bones in your shoulder joint.
-This type of fracture may be caused by a fall, trauma from a car accident, or a sports injury.

 Common signs and symptoms include the following: